 One activity that throws the algorithm for a loop is amusement park rides.
 Roller coasters and similar rides can produce trajectories and accelerations comparable to those generated during real collisions.
 In the summertime, the number of false positives from these activities was magnified.
 After we identified the problem our team immediately assembled to find a solution.

 To increase the volume of our roller coaster data set and gain additional context about the physics of the problem, we decided it was best to develop some first-hand experience.
 Luckily, we had no problem finding willing Arity volunteers.
 We narrowed down the large pool of enthusiastic volunteers to a group of data scientists and data engineers who were willing to take on the twists and turns of this unique field assignment.

 We laid out a detailed plan of tests to be conducted at Six Flags in Gurnee, Illinois (in fact, we used integer programming to optimize an NP-hard scheduling problem, but that’s another blog post).
 In parallel, Arity’s data science team worked very closely with our mobile engineering team to develop special builds for the Arity SDK for the testing team’s test phones.
 Ahead of the big day, we trained our team of volunteers to manually start their trip in data collection mode, verify successful data collection, among many other things.

-Arity’s massive telematics database includes data from nearly one million OBD-II devices and 12 million mobile daily active users.
-This data is combined with the claims information (i.e., collision labels) for millions of insurance customers and customer labels which we gather in collaboration with Arity’s application partners.
+Arity’s massive telematics database includes data from nearly one million on-board diagnostics (OBD-II) devices and 12 million mobile daily active users.
+This data is combined with the claims information (i.e. collision labels) for millions of insurance customers and customer labels which we gather in collaboration with Arity’s application partners.
 Whether we are speeding down a mountain or dropping from the heavens on a roller coaster, these are just two of the many examples of how Arity will go to great lengths to use this data to reach our goal of making transportation smarter, safer, and more useful for everyone.